GitHub: mitz17/get-chrome-driver

 Setup

-# Clone the repository
+# Clone the repository and create a virtual environment

 cd C:\workspace\projects